mpkrass7/m_pkfire/content/project/streamlit-migration/index.markdown

 Streamlit makes building simple web apps really easy.
 Check it out [here](https://streamlit.io/).

-Feel free to [repo](https://github.com/mpkrass7/solid-octo-robot) if you want an example to make your own!
+Feel free to clone the [repo](https://github.com/mpkrass7/solid-octo-robot) if you want an example to make your own!